yaroslavsobolev/trajectoids/README.md

 uncomment the respective lines at the end of `trajectory_analysis.py` script and run it.
 The raw frames are not included into this repository because of their size (about half a gigabyte per experiment) but are available from Yaroslav (`yaroslav.sobolev@gmail.com`) on request.
+Should take less than half an hour on a "normal" desktop computer for <1000 frames in experimental video.

 ## 3D printing